 Updated daily news, information and discussion about the field of Child and Youth Care with reports, opinion pieces, regular features, press releases, links to relevant sites and links to our extensive archives.
 Visit now at https://www.facebook.com/intcycnet

 Our discussion groups on Facebook host thousands of members from around the world.
 Go here for more information about joining.
 Many hours are dedicated to ensuring these moderated discussion groups enables connections between practitioners, students, teachers, supervisors, trainers and managers throughout the world.

 We run a tight ship!
 CYC-Net employs 1 and a half members of staff – an operations officer and a content administrator.
 Everything else that CYC-Net provides is achieved largely through volunteer efforts and goodwill from our established networks.
 So when you access CYC-Net, please pause and think about how others have contributed to your continuing professional development through these efforts.

 The CYC-NET Constitution lists three important items about membership and funds:

 All people interested or involved in the field of child and youth care are welcome to participate in its discussions and make use of the web site.

 CYC-Net was developed with the intention of supporting those who work professionally with children and youth.
-Often, these people are isolated and unsupported in geographically underserved and dispersed parts of the world, where access to libraries and low salary levels frequently prevents them from accessing any training whatsoever.
-It is only through voluntary subscriptions by universities, colleges, training facilities, service organisations and individuals that CYC-Net continues to provide this valuable resource serving the learning needs of the wider Child and Youth Care community.
+Often, these people are isolated and unsupported in geographically underserved and dispersed parts of the world, where access to information and low income levels frequently prevents them from accessing any information whatsoever.
+It is only through voluntary subscriptions by universities, colleges, training facilities, service organisations, associations and individuals that CYC-Net can continue to provide this valuable resource serving the learning needs of the wider Child and Youth Care community.